 WGU is pleased to offer the WGU Institutional Partners Fund for employees or residents of WGU’s partner institutions who wish to advance their education in the business, education, information technology, or healthcare fields.
-These scholarships, each valued up to $2,000, are designed for employees or residents of WGU’s institutional partners (many of which are listed below), as well as Bright Horizons EdAssist Clients, International Scholarship and Tuition Services (ISTS) clients, Edcor Clients, GP Strategies Clients, Scholarship America's Tuition Assistance Clients, and Study.com transfer students and staff.
+These scholarships, each valued up to $2,500, are designed for employees or residents of WGU’s institutional partners (many of which are listed below), as well as Bright Horizons EdAssist Clients, International Scholarship and Tuition Services (ISTS) clients, Edcor Clients, GP Strategies Clients, and Scholarship America's Tuition Assistance Clients.

 Before you can apply for this scholarship, you must first apply for admission.

 Already applied for admission?
 Apply for scholarships on the Scholarship Portal.

 This scholarship is one of many.
 Through the generosity of donors and institutional funding, WGU maintains a robust program of scholarships made available to qualified students.